TalCode-ai/AI-Assisted-QA-Bug-Analyzer/README.md

 ## Automatic Failure Workflow

-When a test fails, the framework automatically:
+The framework automatically performs the following actions when a test fails:

 1. Detects the failure using a Pytest hook.
 2. Captures a browser screenshot.